Justinguu/JungsPortfolio/posts/laravel-react-crash-course.md

 ## What Are Containers?

-Containers are lightweight, portable units that package an application’s code, dependencies, and runtime environment into a single executable package.
+Containers are lightweight, portable units that package an application's code, dependencies, and runtime environment into a single executable package.
 Popularized by tools like **Docker** and orchestrated via platforms like **Kubernetes**, containers virtualize the operating system (OS) to run consistently across environments.

 ### Key Features:
 - **Isolation:** Each container runs in its own isolated environment, sharing the host OS kernel.
 - **Portability:** "Build once, run anywhere" eliminates the "it works on my machine" problem.
-- **Resource Efficiency:** Lightweight compared to virtual machines (VMs), as they don’t require a full OS.
+- **Resource Efficiency:** Lightweight compared to virtual machines (VMs), as they don't require a full OS.
 - **Long-Running Processes:** Ideal for applications that need to stay active (e.g., web servers, databases).

 ### Common Use Cases: